Do you want your boss to love you? Well, then increase the performance of your team! Go from being an average car to being an explosive rocket.

 |Privacy protection (developed and hosted in Germany)||✅ Yes||❌ No||❌ No||❌ No||❌ No|

 Echometer brings the team into a reflection on the right things.
-At the same time, it helps to make continuous team and organizational health checks and to follow up on previously-set measures.
+At the same time, it helps to run continuous team health checks.

 Remote Retrospective Methods 4: The Johari Window